Wind for Schools Pilot Project Results

 A project cannot succeed without a local project champion, an individual, or group to keep the key players in the community informed, cooperating, and moving toward project goals.
 The project development stages of learning finance agreements, power purchase agreements, permitting, obtaining equipment, construction, and operations and maintenance can be lengthy and time consuming.
 Local politics, personalities, and public opinion are always involved, and a local project champion is essential to move the project forward.

 Select Sites with Good Wind Resources

 An excellent wind resource should be a project prerequisite.
 Colorado was selected for the pilot project because of the excellent wind resource on the eastern plains.
-In addition, rural Colorado areas could benefit from economic development.
 The team members contacted 17 school districts (indicated on the map with stars) that are in or near areas of good wind resources.
 They analyzed the wind resource at or near the schools, examined the school utility bills, and discussed the economic viability of projects.